SunFlowerApart/HowToMakeHerFlower/attractive.md

 life in the bedroom.
 This is especially the case in the context of a long-term relationship (which is different from a short-term fling).

+This may mean _going to couple's therapy_.
+If you've had couple's therapy before, you may already know that it can be helpful not just when the couple is on the verge of breaking up.
+In fact, _couple's therapy_ is a bad name for the practice, which is often _coaching_ and not _therapy_.
+Professional athletes have coaches even when they are the best in the world.
+So, even if you have the best relationship in the world, you might benefit from coaching.

+## Suggested activities

+1. _Personal activity_.
+Spend some money on a make over: Get a real haircut, get new clothes (whatever fits your style; it does not have to be a new tailored suit—although this may be a good idea too), get new shoes.